Haraldi-Coding/ConcatSources/README.md

 Take care:

-* vibe coded with the help of OpenAI.
+* Vibe coded with the help of OpenAI (with a paid license, model used o3 today at 2025-08-02).
 * I am using "System.CommandLine" in version 2.0.0-beta6.25358.103.
 One doesn't need that (I am writing helper apps now for a very long time, and I have never used that).
-It was a proposal, and I liked it, so I have kept it. **Take care: using beta software is always on your own risk!**
+It was a vibe proposal, and I liked it, so I have kept it. **Take care: using beta software is always on your own risk!**